muratk3n/thirdwave/en/README.md

 ---

-Since IR is a short term rate, it would be logical to assume the instrument that is effected by IR the most can be a good predictor of it.
+Since IR is a short term rate, it would be logical to assume the instrument that is effected by IR the most can be a predictor of it.
 This is the 3-month treasury bill, something the market constantly votes on with their money.
-The paper below suggests 3-month treasury price has predictive value.
+The paper below suggests 3-month treasury price has some predictive value.
 There is a playbook, followed by CB, mostly to set rates.

 "This paper shows that the spread between the 3-month Treasury bill and